Project 3: The Hang - Attaching to a Running Process

 1. Attach LLDB to a running process by PID.

-4. Detach cleanly without killing the process.
+4. Detach without killing the process.

 2. Theoretical Foundation